Namespace as a service in OpenShift using Software Template Patterns

 -

-Review and fill out the information with dummy data until you reach the review screen, without creating the Namespace.
+Review and fill out the form with sample data until you reach the review screen, without creating the Namespace.
 DO NOT CLICK ON CREATE.
+We’ll do that later on after changing the template.

 -